Man-In-The-Middle Attacks: What Are They and How to Guard Against Them?

 Safe Routers

 Powerful and up-to-date encryption is also important on routers.
 For these, WiFi Protected Access (WPA) has become the standard.
-Along with ensuring that your router has adequate encryption, you should also check that its firmware is current and that your router's login data and WiFi password are changed regularly.
+Along with ensuring that your router has adequate encryption, check that its firmware is current and that your router's login data and WiFi password are regularly changed.

 Be Cautious on Public WiFi

-Whether in a Starbucks or at the airport: Lots of MITM attacks are orchestrated on public WiFi since these lack the protection afforded by home or corporate networks.
-When connected to a publicly accessible network, exercise extra caution (especially when visiting unencrypted HTTP websites).
-To enhance your defenses, you can use software like VPNs, but more on these below.
+Whether in a Starbucks or at the airport: Lots of MITM attacks are orchestrated on public WiFi since these don't have the protection afforded by home or corporate networks.
+When connected to a publicly accessible network, be extra careful (especially when visiting unencrypted HTTP websites).
+To enhance your defenses, you can use a VPN, which we'll discuss below.

 Say No to Email Phishing

-This one doesn't only prevent MITM attacks, but all sorts of nasty cyber surprises: Don't open suspicious emails, and if you do, definitely do NOT click on or download any links or attachments.
+This one prevents all sorts of nasty cyber surprises: Don't open suspicious emails, and if you do, definitely do not click on or download any links or attachments.
 The same goes for messages that look like they might have come from your bank, favorite online marketplace, or social media network asking you to submit your login details or other sensitive information.
-Supposing that you have an account with one of these services, they already know your password, birthday, and so on.
-What's more, such services will never ask you to supply such information via email or over the phone.
+They will never request them from you via email or over the phone.

 The more accounts you have, the more passwords you'll need.
-To make these as effective as possible, there are a few important rules to keep in mind:
+To make these as effective as possible keep the following in mind:

 If you have lots of accounts, it might feel impossible to guarantee adequate security for all of your passwords without some help.
 Password managers don't only remember all of your passwords for you, giving you access to them with one master password, they'll also let you know when your passwords should be changed, and help to create new ones.